Project: A global approach to robust flood estimates in ungauged catchments using hydrological process knowledge

 Lina is a PhD student in the Water and Environmental Engineering Group at Bristol University with a focus on data analysis and flood modelling.

-Lina completed her undergrad in Environmental Science with a minor in Environmental Hydrology at Albert-Ludwigs Universität Freiburg in 2015.
+Lina completed her undergraduate degree in Environmental Science with a minor in Environmental Hydrology at Albert-Ludwigs Universität Freiburg in 2015.
 During this time she spent two semesters at the National University of Singapore, where she focused on natural hazards in South East Asia.
 Her experience from this time was applied during an internship at the German Society for International Development (GIZ) in the department for Water Policy and Infrastructure.
-She finished her undergrad with a thesis in water balance modeling of a small catchment in the West Bank.
-It encouraged her to pursue a MSc in Hydrology at the Albert-Ludwigs Universität Freiburg, where she focused on hydrological modeling and data management as well as hydrological hazards.
+She finished her undergraduate with a thesis titled ‘water balance modeling of a small catchment in the West Bank’.
+It encouraged her to pursue an MSc in Hydrology at the Albert-Ludwigs Universität Freiburg, where she focused on hydrological modeling and data management as well as hydrological hazards.
 In her final thesis she successfully applied a recently developed solute transport model for the first time to a hydrological complex Karst catchment.
 A publication of the results is currently under development.

 - Hydrological modeling